The Mills (band)

-The Mills are a Colombian rock band based in Bogotá.
+The Mills is a Colombian rock band based in Bogotá.
 The band's musical style is greatly influenced by Alternative rock.
 Their first album, Babel, reached No. 1 at Colombian radio stations Radioactiva and La X. They are managed by Roberto Andrade Dirak.

 History

 2007-2009: Influenced by alternative rock bands U2, Coldplay and Radiohead, the band was formed in 2007 and released an EP entitled Don't Care What They Think.
 It featured English lyrics and was produced by Luis Charry, guitarist for The Hall Effect.

 The band gained recognition as one of the new leading acts in Colombian rock, according to an article in the Colombian edition of Rolling Stone Magazine, which paid compliments to the band's British influences and sound quality.

 In 2008, The Mills released two singles, "Before I Go to Sleep" and "Let It Go".
 The Mills also were invited to play as an opening act at "Colombia Fest", supporting R.E.M. and The Mars Volta.